 Hazelnut Toffee Recipe

-The Willamette Valley produces a lot of hazelnuts, so this recipe is truly representative of our area.
-I always make plenty of this delicious toffee to serve at Christmas and give as gifts.
+The Willamette Valley produces a lot of hazelnuts, so this recipe truly represents our neck of the woods.
+I always make plenty of this delicious toffee to serve at Christmas and give as gifts. —Earlene Ertelt, Woodburn, Oregon

 - 1-3/4 cups finely chopped hazelnuts

 - 1-1/2 cups sugar

 - 1 cup butter